tree-ware/tree-ware-kotlin-core/docs/user/role-based-access-control.md

 * `update`: permit the user to update a model node.
 * `delete`: permit the user to delete a model node.
 * `crud`: the above 4 permissions combined.
-* `grant`: permit a user to grant access to a model node to other users.
+* `grant`: permit the user to grant access to a model node to other users.
     * This permission is needed to create a role with that model node or to add that model node to a role.
     * This permission is needed to assign such a role to another user.
 * `revoke`: permit the user to revoke access to a model node from other users.